invenia/blog/_posts/JuliaLangFeatures.md

 ### Overdub/recurse.
-Rather than replacing each call with `call_and_print`, We could make it call something that would do the work we are interested in, and then call `rewriten` on that function.
+Rather than replacing each call with `call_and_print`, we could make it call something that would do the work we are interested in, and then call `rewriten` on that function.
-So the not only does the function we call get rewritten, but so does every function it calls get written, all the way down.
+So, not only does the function we call get rewritten, but so does every function it calls, all the way down.

 ```julia
 function work_and_recurse(f, args...)